SouzaBernardo/SouzaBernardo/README.md

 # | Hey!
 All right? | ✌️
 ## About me:
-- I'm currently in the third semester of the computer science course at <a href="https://www.feevale.br/graduacao/ciencia-da-computacao/estrutura-curricular">Feevale University</a>
+- I'm currently in the third semester of the computer science course at <a href="https://www.feevale.br/graduacao/ciencia-da-computacao/estrutura-curricular">Feevale University</a>.
-- I'm really enjoying to learn more about computer science
+- I'm really enjoying to learn more about computer science.
 - I'm currently looking for an intership.
 - I'm interested in front-end.
 - My interest in this area began at 2017.
 At that time I was starting the high school and I met the python.
-Up to now, I learned about Python, C JavaScript and anothers programming languages
+Up to now, I learned about Python, C JavaScript and anothers programming languages.

 ## My GitHub:
 Here I public some repos with my colleges activates and personal challenges.
 With this I can share the things I learn.